Standards of academic progress | Stark State College | North Canton, Ohio

 Appeal process

-If a student has unusual or mitigating circumstances, that prevented a student from completing the credit hours or GPA requirements, he or she may submit an appeal requesting to continue to receive federal financial aid.
-Mitigating circumstances must be documented, and approved by the Financial Aid Appeals Committee.
+If a student has unusual or mitigating circumstances that prevented a student from meeting the GPA, completion rate or maximum timeframe requirements, he or she may submit an appeal requesting to continue to receive federal financial aid.
+Mitigating circumstances must be documented and approved by the Financial Aid Appeals Committee.
+Mitigating circumstances that will be considered include: the death of a relative, an injury or illness of the student, or other special circumstances.
 The committee will evaluate whether the circumstances prevented the student from completing the SAP requirements and determine that the student will be successful in future terms.
 The appeal must be submitted within the term in which a student is applying for continued federal financial aid.
 A student may only submit two appeals during his or her time at Stark State College.
 Rare exceptions will be made to this policy.

 Appeal procedure

-The Financial Aid Appeals Committee comprised of a financial aid representative, academic affairs representative, and student services representative, will review the appeal and render a decision.
+STEP TWO: The Financial Aid Appeals Committee comprised of a member(s) of the financial aid department will review the appeal and render a decision.

-A student will receive the written decision of the Financial Aid Appeals Committee within ten business days of the committee meeting.
+STEP THREE: A student will receive electronic notification of the decision of the Financial Aid Appeals Committee within ten business days of the committee meeting.
 The decision of the Financial Aid Appeals Committee is final.

 The committee reserves the right to establish parameters as part of the approval process.
 This includes, but is not limited to, restrictions of credit hours or specific courses, mandatory advising, or adherence to an academic plan.